Mindinventory/animated_segment/README.md

 ### Optional parameters

+##### initialSegment:
+This property takes int value as a parameter.
+This is use to set the initial segment from [segmentNames].

 ##### backgroundColor:
 This property takes Color value as a parameter.
 You can change the background color of animated segment. default value is `Color(0xff8AADFB)`